 This will deal with all the basic strategies for that great game we all know and love, Texas Holdem.
 We’re going to be separating this into two sections: limit Holdem and no-limit Holdem.
-The reason behind this is that there are a few key differences between the two games.
+The reason behind this is that there are a few key differences between the two games to play at norges casino.
 You can be an amazing limit holdem player, but be terrible playing no-limit.

 For pot-limit, Id suggest reading both, but favor the no-limit Holdem guide as pot-limit uses the same type of betting, just with a limit to the maximum amount.
 However, no matter what type of game you favor, I suggest reading both the limit and no-limit parts of this guide.
 Before you read this, go look over the 7 Rules of Online Poker.
 This guide assumes that you know your mathematical odds, hand rankings, and other basic rules of poker.

 Table position is a big part of Holdem.
 Where you sit compared to who has the button will effect your strategy.
 A general rule is that the person who is the dealer (the person who has the button) is in the best position.
 This is because you get to see everyone else’s bet before deciding what to do with your hand.
 The one exception to this is the very first round, in which the people who post the big blind and the small blind actually go after you do.
 However, they are already committed to the pot, while you have no money at risk.
 For every round after the first, though, the big blind and small blind are the first to bet, giving them the disadvantage.
 One strategy to try when you’re the dealer is, if everyone just checks his or her hand, you place a bet.
 This is called trying to “steal the pot”.
 Basically, you’re hoping that they have a marginal hand (which is likely since they didn’t bet) and will fold to you, not wanting to waste their money on their own sub-par hands if they think you have a good one.
 This can get dangerous, though, as they may be trying to slow play you more on this later.